AdaCore/training_material/courses/spark_for_ada_programmers/labs/100_advanced_proof.lab.rst

 .. container:: animate 2-

-   3. Loop is unrolled because it's size is small
+   3. Loop is unrolled because its size is small

-      + You can see that by turning on :menu:`Output info messages` switch in the dialog
+      + You can see that by turning on the :menu:`Output info messages` switch in the dialog

 .. container:: animate 3-